-Lesson 9 Spectrum Management
+Level Spectrum Management

+High School

 Time Required Lesson Summary

-125 minutes (2.5 - 50 minute class periods) Students will investigate the local users of the spectrum and learn about additional users which are not in their area.
+125 minutes (2.5 - 50 minute class periods) Students will investigate the local users of the spectrum and learn about additional users that are not in their area.
 Then students will work in small groups to create a priority list of spectrum users.
-The lesson will conclude by students comparing and contrasting their priority list to the priorities set by the federal government.
+The lesson will conclude with students comparing and contrasting their priority list to the priorities set by the federal government.

-Standards Addressed
+Standards